-Benefits Costs • • • • • Reduced local traffic congestion Reduced vehicle emissions (20% less vehicles ≈ 300lbs CO2 emission reduction) Reduced fuel use Improved/new social relationships Decreased time needed for car line process to complete No third-party participation needed Fees associated with developing and promoting program Approx. \$500 Buy-in required by parents and caregivers System to identify and track program participants Renewing/promoting program each school year pollution through decreased vehicle emissions.
-A key hurdle will be gaining buy-in and participation from the parents and caregivers responsible for student pick-up.
+Benefits Costs Reduced local traffic congestion Reduced vehicle emissions (20% less vehicles ≈ 300lbs CO2 emission reduction) Reduced fuel use Improved/new social relationships Decreased time needed for car line process to complete No third-party participation needed Fees associated with developing and promoting program Approx. \$500 Buy-in required by parents and caregivers System to identify and track program participants Renewing/promoting program each school year participation from the parents and caregivers responsible for student pick-up.
 One key benefit of this improvement recommendation is that it can be implemented at a school level and will not require third-party participation or district funding.